AndrewPhilipJoseph/FooBarSpring/README.md

 Welcome to our Trimester 2 Java Spring Project!

-We have created a live website showing off many different applications of html, css, java, and javascrpt code!
+We have created a live website showing off many different applications of html, css, java, and javascript code!
 Check it out here! <br>
 Below is a guided outline to our project, as well as a brief log of some work assignments.
 To see everything follow the link to the Project Board below. <br>
 We hope you like our work!